 Understandably, this has led to many travelers putting these cards head-to-head to determine a winner.
 Ultimately, either of these cards would make a great addition to your wallet – and it could even make sense to hold both.
 But if you're forced to choose, some key differences could sway you one way or the other.

-Let's take a look at how they stack up, comparing the Amex Gold vs. the Chase Sapphire Preferred Card in a number of key categories.
+Let's take a look at how the Amex Gold and Chase Sapphire Preferred stack up in a number of key categories.

 ---|---|---|